Holidaymakers stranded overseas as flight cancellations create chaos

 It comes as the aviation industry is struggling to cope with the rise in demand for travel amid a severe staffing shortage.

-Over the weekend, dozens of flights were cancelled with now a further 26 that were due o arrive at or depart from Gatwick by easyjet cancelled on Monday (June 6).
+Over the weekend, dozens of flights were cancelled with now a further 26 that were due to arrive at or depart from Gatwick by easyjet cancelled on Monday (June 6).

 These included destinations such as Bilbao, Madrid and Seville in Spain, Milan and Palermo in Italy, Geneva and Zurich in Switzerland, and Malta.